stakwork/sphinx-key/sphinx-key/README.md

 ### Signer

 - Plug in the ESP32-C3 dev board to your computer via data-enabled micro-USB.
+> **Note**
+> The only use of the data usb connection to the signer is to write the program binary to flash memory - during operation, the usb connection is only used for power.

 - `cd ~`
 - `git clone https://github.com/stakwork/sphinx-key.git`
 - `cd sphinx-key`